Hangzhou shows the way to China's new economy

-HANGZHOU, China (Reuters) - Signs that China’s reforms may be paying off have sprung up in the eastern coastal city of Hangzhou, where a booming high-tech and software sector has fired up the local economy in defiance of a nationwide slowdown.
+HANGZHOU, China, May 21 (Reuters) - Signs that China’s reforms may be paying off have sprung up in the eastern coastal city of Hangzhou, where a booming high-tech and software sector has fired up the local economy in defiance of a nationwide slowdown.

 Once home to thousands of makers of household wares, Zhejiang’s transformation is an exemplar of Chinese leaders’ vision of an economy powered less by exports and investment and more by services and advanced industry, as embodied in the country’s “Made in China 2025” strategy published on Tuesday.